The Search for Stability: Learning Dynamics of Strategic Publishers with Initial Documents: Abstract

 \section{Abstract}

-We study a game-theoretic model of information retrieval, in which strategic publishers aim to maximize their chances of being ranked first by the search engine, while maintaining the integrity of their original documents.
-We show that the commonly used PRP ranking scheme results in an unstable environment where games often fail to reach pure Nash equilibrium.
-We propose the Relative Ranking Principle (RRP) as an alternative ranking principle, and introduce two ranking functions that are instances of the RRP.
+We study a game-theoretic information retrieval model in which strategic publishers aim to maximize their chances of being ranked first by the search engine while maintaining the integrity of their original documents.
+We show that the commonly used Probability Ranking Principle (PRP) ranking scheme results in an unstable environment where games often fail to reach pure Nash equilibrium.
+We propose two families of ranking functions that do not adhere to the PRP.
 We provide both theoretical and empirical evidence that these methods lead to a stable search ecosystem, by providing positive results on the learning dynamics convergence.
-We also define the publishers' and users' welfare, and demonstrate a possible publisher-user trade-off, which highlights the complexity of determining which ranking function should be selected by the search engine designer.
+We also define the publishers' and users' welfare, demonstrate a possible publisher-user trade-off, and provide means for a search system designer to control it.
+Finally, we show how instability harms long-term users' welfare.